kzu/kzu.github.io/_posts/2022-11-10-smart-libraries.md

-Here, notice the conspicuous absence of any weird packaging concerns. **NuGetizer** implements [powerful default heuristics](https://github.com/devlooped/nugetizer/#package-contents-inference) (than can nevertheless turned trivially) and consistent properties and item metadata for packaging. `PackFolder`, for example, is used as a project property to denote the default package folder for project artifacts.
+Here, notice the conspicuous absence of any weird packaging concerns. **NuGetizer** implements [powerful default heuristics](https://github.com/devlooped/nugetizer/#package-contents-inference) (than can nevertheless be turned trivially) and consistent properties and item metadata for packaging. `PackFolder`, for example, is used as a project property to denote the default package folder for project artifacts.
 In the main library, we also used it to update the package path for a build targets: